-One of the most sought-after natural fibers, Silk has an awe-inspiring lustre and softness that’s rarely achieved in any other fiber.
-The word ‘silk’ itself is synonymous to sublime, mellow smoothness, coupled with a majestic appeal.
+One of the most preferred natural fibers, Silk effortlessly radiates an unmatched richness.
+The word ‘silk’ itself is synonymous to sublime, mellow smoothness, coupled with a magnificent charm.
 Silk’s history dates back to 3630 B.C. - from when accounts of its initial development in the Chinese civilization are found.

 A protein fiber, Silk is produced by silk worms.
 The larvae of silk worms, most prominently mulberry silk worms (Bombyx Mori), produce cocoons from which this light-refracting fiber is crafted.
 Rearing of silk worms to produce silk is called as Sericulture.

 Silk is one of the finest threads available to producers, which can be used to craft the most delicate and elegant fabrics.
 Hence, the popularity of silk fabric!
 That explains why the Chinese initially wanted to keep the secret of silk production exclusive to them.

 The fabric of the royals, Silk has been used to craft all sorts of ensembles, capes, royal thrones, wraps, other blended fabrics, high-end bed linen, exquisite tapestry, upholstery and more.
 Silks have always been associated with luxury and class; in the ancient era, silks were highly sought-after item.
 Silks are also used in the medicine sector.

 About Silk Sarees

 Silk reached India in 140 A.D. and instantly became a huge hit.
 The silk trade in those times was one of the most important sources of revenue.
 The trade route between Europe and India came to be known as the Silk Road.
 Today, after China, India is the second largest producer of silk in the world.
 Indians had supreme interest in this fine fabric from as early as the days of the Indus Valley Civilization.